neo-project/docs/docs/en-us/sc/sample/Lock2.md

-# Lock Contract Tutorial
+# Lock Contract

 A lock contract specifies a certain timestamp, before which no one is allowed to withdraw assets from the contract.
 Once the time specified is reached, the contract owners can then withdraw the assets.

 The current time obtained through the contract is the time of the latest block in the blockchain (the error is about 15 seconds).
-For details, refer to [Blockchain class](../reference/fw/dotnet/neo/Blockchain.md), [Header class](../reference/fw/dotnet/neo/Header.md).
+For details, refer to [Blockchain class](../../reference/scapi/fw/dotnet/neo/Blockchain.md), [Header class](../../reference/scapi/fw/dotnet/neo/Header.md).

 This section describes how to deploy a lock contract in the blockchain, so that it can be called by others.